zcash/zips/zip-XXX-light-payment-detection.rst

 In particular, the underlying Zcash node / proxy combination is assumed to be "honest but curious" and is trusted to provide a correct view of the current best chain state and to faithfully transmit queries and responses.
-Methods for weakening this assumption are discussed in appendix FOO.

 This ZIP does not address how to spend notes privately.